Unreal Engine Plugin · UE 5.3+

 of any actor in your project.

-Select one or more Blueprint actors from the content browser.
-Actor Inspector enumerates every collision-capable component on each actor and shows you exactly how they interact with a configurable set of presets or channels.
+Pick any Blueprint actor from the level or Content Browser.
+Actor Inspector lists every collision-capable component on that actor and shows exactly how each one interacts with a set of presets you choose.

 • Per-component rows: component name, assigned preset, collision enabled mode, object type